CSIS-iLab/southbound/README.md

 # southbound
 The website for the China Power Southbound Report
-It is built using [Create React App Rewired](https://github.com/timarney/react-app-rewired) Data is connected to a work book in the China Power Google Drive folder.
+It is built using [Create React App Rewired](https://github.com/timarney/react-app-rewired)

+Data is connected to a Google Sheet workbook in the China Power Google Drive folder.
 Triggering a new deploy runs the Google API via node write.js and updates data in src/app/charts.json

 ## Table of Contents
 * [Quick-Start Instructions](#quick-start-instructions)